warpBytes/multizone-secure-iot-stack/README.md

  - Zone 3: Root of Trust
  - Zone 4: USB UART Console

-This repository, maintained by Hex Five Security, makes it easy to build a robust Secure IoT Stack with four Zones based on MultiZone Security.

 ### Installation ###

-Hex Five created a modified version of the Rocket SoC called teh X300 with an additional Ethernet port and improved performance

-Upload the X300 Bitstream to a Xilinx Artik-7 35T Arty FPGA board
+The MultiZone Secure IoT Stack supports a multitude of hardware targets.
+For a complete evaluation of the framework it is reccomended to use the open source sofcore X300 developed by Hex Five Security, which is an enhanced version of the E300 SoC (Rocket) maintained by SiFive - entirely free for commercial and non-commercial use.
+Like the E300, the X300 is designed to be mapped onto a Xilinx Artix-7 35T Arty FPGA.

-prerequisites: Xilinx Vivado, Olimex ARM-USB-TINY-H Debugger
+Prerequisites: Xilinx Vivado, Olimex ARM-USB-TINY-H Debugger
  - Download the X300 bitstream .mcs file from https://github.com/hex-five/multizone-fpga/releases
- - Push the .mcs file to the Arty board using Vivado
+ - Program the .mcs file to the Arty board using Vivado

  Install the reference RISC-V toolchain for Linux - directions specific to a fresh Ubuntu 18.04 LTS, other Linux distros generally a subset
  ```